Ask AI

 Surgical interventions

-Indications for surgery: as per ACFAS 2020 guidelines, Consider offering periarticular ankle realignment osteotomy to relieve symptoms of ankle arthritis.
+Indications for surgery: as per ACFAS 2020 guidelines, consider offering periarticular ankle realignment osteotomy to relieve symptoms of ankle arthritis.

 E